-It is with deep sorrow that I learned of the untimely passing of my friend and colleague, Norman Godfrey, and extend my heartfelt sympathy to his family.
+It is with deep sorrow that I learned of the untimely passing of my friend and colleague.
+Norman Godfrey, and extend my heartfelt sympathy to his family.
 He gave unselfishly of himself to promote the well-being of the people of Portland and of Jews everywhere.
-His sincerity, devotion and contribution to Jewish communal work was respected hy all who knew him and we mourn his passing as a personal and professional loss.
+His sincerity, devotion and contribution to Jewish communal work was respected by all who knew him and we mourn his passing as a personal and professional

-ROBERT FITTERMAN, Regional Director.
+Robert Fitterman, Regional Director.